-By 2006, it was clear that the climate for the local church in Marin had changed.
-The county had clearly emerged as a post-modern culture requiring a different ministry strategy.
+By 2006, it was clear that the cultural landscape in Marin Country had changed.
+The county had led the nation in post-modern thinking and was now an entrenched epicenter for church decline.
+The way forward would require a different ministry strategy.
 The American Church Research Project contained groundbreaking research on a national database of over 200,000 churches.
-In it, Marin County was cited as the epicenter of post-church America.
+In it, Marin County was cited as ground zero for post-Christendom in America.
 Through the leading of the Holy Spirit, it was clear to Pastor Bill that it was time for a change in leadership.
 As a result, in 2007 a pastoral search team was commissioned.
-After an exhaustive 12-month search, the team found Pastor Bill’s successor.
+After an exhaustive, 12-month search, the team found Pastor Bill’s successor.

-In February of 2009, exactly 31 years later, Allen Coleman was appointed Preaching and Vision Pastor.
+In February of 2009, exactly 31 years after Pastor Bill's appointment, Pastor Allen Coleman was commissioned to succeed him as the church's tenth Lead Pastor.
 In an unprecedented move, Pastor Allen agreed that Pastor Bill would remain on pastoral staff to help lead the transition.
 Shortly thereafter, we re-planted as Anthem Church.
-In September of 2013, after nearly five years of transition and 38 years of faithful ministry, Pastor Bill would resign his pastoral office to pursue other ministries.
+In September of 2013, after nearly five years of transition and 38 years of faithful ministry, Pastor Bill resigned his pastoral office to pursue other ministries.

-Our anthem is to "Make Jesus Known."
-In so doing, we engage the culture and seek to plant more churches in this crucial region.
-We continue in our early traditions of unity by actively pursuing and developing trans-denominational relationships between Biblically based churches in our county through cooperation, combined events and pastoral and cross-congregational friendships.
+We continue in our early traditions of unity by actively pursuing and developing inter-denominational and inter-congregational relationships between Biblically based churches in our county through cooperation, combined events and friendship.